pavloDeshko/obsidian-index-checker/README.md

 You're most welcome to add PR for a new feature, bug fix or simply better solution.

-OR make a feature request on this [thread]() at Obsidian community forum.
+OR make a feature request on thread at Obsidian community forum that I will create as soon as plugin is approved.
 Yes, I'm willing to expand functionality based on popular requests asap :)
 ___

 ## Licence